MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-report-design-view.md

 You can create groups by dragging fields from the Report Data pane and dropping them on the design surface or in the Grouping pane.
 In the Grouping pane, you can add parent, adjacent, and child groups, change group properties, and delete groups.

-The Grouping pane is displayed by default but you can close it by clearing the Grouping pane check box on the View tab.
+The Grouping pane is displayed by default but you can close it by clearing the Grouping pane checkbox on the View tab.
 The Grouping pane isn't available for the *Chart* or *Gauge* data regions.

 For more information, see [Group visuals in Power BI Desktop reports](../create-reports/desktop-grouping-visuals.md).